Learn the Best Momentum Trading Strategies for Day and Swing Trading

 The secret here is to look for two levels – 33.33 and 66.66.

 If the stock security stays above 33.33, you are still in an uptrend.
 Conversely, if the security stays below 66.66, you are still in a downtrend.

 Hence, you are looking at the RSI for extreme readings in one direction, that then respect the 33.33 and 66.66.

 Leave the buy and sell of the high/low readings to the range traders.

 To read more on the RSI indicator, please visit our detailed article here.

 Momentum Trading – Conclusion

-While momentum trading is extremely challenging, it can be mastered.
+While momentum day trading and swing trading is extremely challenging, it can be mastered.
 One of the greatest momentum traders is Ken Wolff.
 He has been teaching traders how to successfully use momentum techniques since 1997.
 Like any other form of trading, discipline is the key to success.

 Chapter 1: Why Moving Averages are Good for Day Trading Keeping things Simple Day trading is a fast game.
 You can be up handily in one second and then give all of your profits shortly thereafter. ...